nhedlun1/vintageElectricMoped/README.md

 </p>

 <p align="center">
-Almost two years ago i got the idea to convert an old 70's two-stroke moped to electric power.
+In the beginning of 2020 i got the idea to convert an old 70's two-stroke moped to electric power.
 Now, two years later, and not too many iterations of my ideas it's finished!
-Or almost at least..
+More or less finished anyway! :)
 </p>
 <br>
 <br>